Armstrong-lsw/SR_Self_Align/README.md

 ## Dataset Preparation

 Please refer to [DataPreparation](DataPreparation/DataPreparation.md), which mainly includes how to match the low-high resolution images using ORB algorithm and how to make train, test and val datasets.
-The data for training the network can be downloaded at [train data](https://figshare.com/articles/dataset/DLAM_train_data/20463939).
+The data for training the network can be downloaded [lmdb](https://figshare.com/articles/dataset/DLAM_train_data/20463939).

 ## Train and Test